 - Select “Night Shift”, then “Scheduled” (becomes green) to select preferred hours

 To Remove Apple News:

-– Delete from device by holding down app (must have iOS 10 or later)
+- Delete from the device by holding down the app (must have iOS 10 or later)

 - Go to Settings, select Touch ID & Passcode, scroll down to “Allow Access When Locked” (just below Voice Dial)